GlazedBelmont/3DS-Guide/Getting-Started.md

 ### Getting Started
-This will get you the steps of using OFI (open firm installer), but first make sure to update to the latest version (currently 11.12.0-44)
+This will get you the steps of fastboot3DS and Luma3DS, but first make sure to update to the latest version (currently 11.12.0-44)

 ### Seedminer
-Seedminer is an unpatchable exlpoit that allows you to bruteforce your movable.sed and sign custom saves, we will use this to sign a hacked save allowing us to boot custom code (in our case, OFI)
+Seedminer is an unpatchable exlpoit that allows you to bruteforce your movable.sed and sign custom saves, we will use this to sign a hacked save allowing us to boot custom code (in our case, fb3dstool)

 ### Prerequisites
  - internet connection on 3DS